breezy-team/breezy/README.rst

 Workflow
 --------

-bzr-builddeb is designed to fit in with the workflow that brz encourages.
-It is designed as a plugin, so that it just becomes one more ``bzr`` command that you run while working on the package.
+brz-debian is designed to fit in with the workflow that brz encourages.
+It is designed as a plugin, so that it just becomes one more ``brz`` command that you run while working on the package.

-It also works fine with the frequent branching approach of bzr, so that you can branch to test something new for the package, or for a bug fix, and then merge it back in to your main branch when it is done.
+It also works fine with the frequent branching approach of brz, so that you can branch to test something new for the package, or for a bug fix, and then merge it back in to your main branch when it is done.